Coyls/n8n-infra/README.md

 ## Important Notice

 This infrastructure is provided "AS IS" without any warranty.
-By using this software, you agree to the following:
+By using this software, you acknowledge that:

 1. **Disclaimer**: This is a personal project for learning and experimentation.
-The author provides no guarantees regarding its functionality or suitability for any purpose.
+While it includes production-like features, the author provides no guarantees regarding its functionality or suitability for any specific purpose.

 2. **Responsibility**: Users are responsible for their own setup, maintenance, and troubleshooting.
+The infrastructure provides a foundation that can be adapted to specific needs.

-3. **Modifications**: If you modify this infrastructure, you must share your modifications under the same GPL v2.0 license.
+3. **License**: This project is licensed under GPL v2.0.
+If you modify this infrastructure, you must share your modifications under the same license.

-## License

-This project is licensed under the GNU General Public License v2.0.
-See the [LICENSE](LICENSE) file for full details.

 ## Contributing

-Hey!
 I'm still learning and would love to hear your thoughts!
-If you have any suggestions to make this better or spot something that could be improved:
+If you have suggestions or spot areas for improvement:
-- Feel free to open an issue to chat about it
+- Feel free to open an issue to discuss
-- If you want to help out, pull requests are welcome
+- Pull requests are welcome
-- Your feedback and experiences would be super helpful
+- Your feedback and experiences would be valuable